 Arras Minerals Announces Grant of Stock Options

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
+VANCOUVER, British Columbia, Sept.
 23, 2022 (GLOBE NEWSWIRE) -- Arras Minerals Corp.
-(TSXV: ARK) (“Arras” or the “Company) announces the grant of stock options to an independent director.
+ARK ("Arras" or the "Company) announces the grant of stock options to an independent director.

 The Company's Board of Directors has authorized, pursuant to its Equity Incentive Plan, the grant of 300,000 stock options ("Options") to an independent director, effective at the close of trading on September 22, 2022 ("Grant Date").
 Each Option entitles the independent director to purchase one common share (each, a "Share") in the capital of the Company.
 The Options were awarded at an exercise price of C$0.35 per Share for a five-year term.
 The Options vest over 3 years, with 1/3 of the Option vesting immediately, 1/3 vesting on September 22, 2023 and 1/3 vesting on September 22, 2024.